elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 smoother animations

-fixes for issues with shadows

-better handling of keyboard shortcuts in Multitasking View

-accidentally closing windows when using three-finger multi-touch gestures.

-fixes for issues with keyboard shortcuts

-fixes that prevent misclicks and accidentally triggering actions

-fixes for visual glitches

-adding the keyboard shortcut <kbd>Alt</kbd> + <kbd>~</kbd> for switching between windows of the same app

-navigating with the arrow keys while holding down <kbd>Alt</kbd> + <kbd>Tab</kbd>

 issue where Picture-in-Picture windows could become unintentionally hidden, Picture-in-Picture windows update their visibility properly when switching workspaces.

 parent windows of dialogs are dimmed and undimmed more accurately, parent windows wouldn't un-dim after closing dialogs

-Improve handling of move-to-workspace shortcut

 Fix moving maximized and fullscreen windows to new workspace on launch